giorgiobornia/events/README.md

     - by a specified time range (e.g., a week), for a given list of disciplines

-- Latex is typeset directly on the webpage through the MathJax libraries (very convenient for math formulas)
+- LaTeX is typeset directly on the webpage through the MathJax libraries (very convenient for math formulas)

+    - Titles can contain LaTeX formulas

+    - Abstracts can contain LaTeX formulas and are embedded in the webpage (no annoying separate PDF or separate page opening)

 - Responsive web design through Bootstrap